 The Mathematics Department consists of nine skilled teachers who all share a love of Mathematics and strive to instil their passion for the subject into the students, giving them the skills they need to succeed in the wider world.

 The department is equipped with some of the latest technology.
-All classrooms make use of interactive displays to make learning come to life and software such as Autograph is used to help mathematical concepts and relate them to real life.
+All classrooms make use of interactive displays to make learning come to life and software such as GeoGebra is used to help mathematical concepts and relate them to real life.
 In addition to academic study, we provide additional enrichment and support opportunities for our students.

 - Puzzle Club